arafatul86/akslab/README.md

     ```
     Powershell: New-AzureRmResourceGroupDeployment -Name akslabdeploy -ResourceGroupName akslab-jumpbox -TemplateFile aks-jumpvm.json -TemplateParameterFile aks-jumpvm.parameters.json
     ```
-4. Login to the jumpbox with SSH using the FQDN output from the deployment
+4. Login to the jumpbox with SSH
+ - If you deployed the jumpbox using the 'deploy to azure' button, to get the jumpbox FQDN you need to go to the 'akslab-jumpbox' resource group in Azure Portal, select the Public IP resource and copy the DNS name.
+ - If you created the jumpbox with AZ Cli or Powershell, jumpbox FQDN, username and password are listed in the deployment output

 ## Clone Lab Github Repo